go-dataspace/run-dsp/README.md

 This functionality still requires that the dataspace port is reachable publicly.

-As per the dataspace specification, it is possible for RUN-DSP to fulfil the consumer, and provider side from a single instalation if properly configured.
+As per the dataspace specification, it is possible for RUN-DSP to fulfil the consumer, and provider side from a single installation if properly configured.

 ## Getting started